 How to make coffee without a coffee machine?

-Coffee has been a popular drink long before there was any electricity!
+Did you know that coffee has been a popular drink long before there was any electricity at all?
 The history of coffee goes all the way back to the 15th century and Ethiopia, says Wikipedia.
-As a matter of fact, the records of the first use of coffee go even further back to the 9th century.
+As a matter of fact, the records of the first use of coffee go even further back to the 9th century!

 The 9th century, can you imagine?
 If those guys back then knew how to brew with without electricity, you will too!
 Since this (once) exotic beverage has been popular for so many centuries, you can bet that there are more traditional ways to prepare it, and there’s quite a few of them.